Genetics and Addiction Overview

 Family History of Substance Dependence

-It would be naive to think that a family member’s addiction would not have an impact on a person’s own behavior and patterns.
-However, contrary to what is read on headlines and spread through word of mouth, there is no single gene that causes alcoholism or drug dependency.
-This is not to say that genetic factors can’t be contributors.
-A number of research groups have studied twins to identify how much addiction risk, particularly alcoholism, can be linked to genes compared to environment.
-One study showed 48-58 percent of the variation in susceptibility to alcohol dependence was attributed to additive genetic factors.
-The remainder could be attributed to environmental influences that were not necessarily shared with other family members.1
+It would be naive to assume that a family member’s addiction has no impact on a person’s behavior.
+However, contrary to popular belief, there is no single gene that causes alcoholism or drug dependence.
+Genetic factors may contribute, but they are not determinative.
+Twin studies have examined how much addiction risk, particularly alcoholism, can be attributed to genetic versus environmental factors.
+One study found that 48-58 percent of variation in susceptibility to alcohol dependence was linked to additive genetic factors, with the remainder attributed to environmental influences that were not necessarily shared with other family members.1

-Addiction to illegal drugs, such as cocaine, has only more recently been studied in twin samples.
-Thus far, the results suggest that genetic influence contributes to between 45 and 79 percent of the dependency with the remainder being environmental.
-2 Other studies have shown very similar outcomes including the 2013 twin study which suggested that genetics and nonshared environments did influence alcoholism, binge eating, and compensatory behaviors.
-Genetic associations were estimated at being 38-53 percent responsible.3
+Addiction to illegal drugs has been studied more recently in twin samples.
+Results suggest that genetic influence contributes between 45 and 79 percent of dependency, with the remainder being environmental.2 Other studies report similar outcomes, including a 2013 twin study indicating that genetics and nonshared environments influenced alcoholism, binge eating, and compensatory behaviors, with genetic associations estimated at 38-53 percent.3

 More than Genetics in Addiction

-In addition to environmental factors, there are behaviors that could pose a problem if left unaddressed.
-For instance, someone experiencing depression, ADHD, anger, compulsive disorders, or other disorders may be at more risk for developing an addiction.
-Whether or not the aforementioned are genetically inherited or adapted over the course of a person’s life may be better understood when individually evaluated by a medical professional.
+In addition to environmental influences, certain behavioral or mental health conditions may increase vulnerability if left unaddressed.
+Individuals experiencing depression, ADHD, anger, compulsive disorders, or related conditions may face elevated risk for developing an addiction.
+Whether these factors are inherited or acquired over time is best evaluated individually by a medical professional.

 Research on Genetic Susceptibility to Addiction

-- Several regions DNA chromosomes (chromosome region 1&7, and partially region 2) appear to contain genes that affect the risk for alcoholism
+- Several chromosome regions (regions 1 and 7, and partially region 2) appear to contain genes associated with alcohol risk.

 Born an Addict